 Advertisement and Request for Designer Services (RFS)

-Each contract for designer services for a project within the jurisdiction of the MSBA’s Designer Selection Panel is publicly advertised by the respective city, town or regional school district in a newspaper of general circulation in the area in which the project is located and in the Massachusetts Central Register at least two weeks before the deadline for filing applications.
+Each contract for designer services for a project within the jurisdiction of the MSBA’s Designer Selection Panel is publicly advertised by the respective city, town or regional school district in a newspaper of general circulation in the area in which the project is located and in the Massachusetts Central Register at least four weeks before the deadline for filing applications.
 Using the MSBA’s model Request for Designer Services (RFS), the city, town, or regional school district then should prepare an RFS and distribute it upon request.
 The RFS will contain:

 - A description of the project, including the specific designer services sought, the time period within which the project is to be completed, and, if available, the estimated construction cost;